Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it means to combat a problem or threat using the same methods as the opponent.
-The phrase is figurative, as it does not literally involve fire but metaphorically suggests retaliation.
+The idiom is figurative, as it does not literally involve fire but metaphorically suggests retaliation.

 Origin: